 - Bank Account – this defines which bank accounts this rule applies to.
 You can either select the word All and it will apply to all bank accounts or select 1 specific bank account.
 If you want the same rule to apply to multiple bank accounts but not to all then you will need to create that rule for each bank account you wish to apply it to.

-- Value – this is the value that the bank rule will try to match to the Name field on the bank records.
-You can simplify the value so instead of an exact name which might say “Sprint #05918” you can set the value to just say “sprint” and could set the condition as “contain” and then during bank activity upload, any bank record that’s name contains the word “sprint” will have this bank rule applied to it.
-This value defaults as the Name on the bank record used to create it initially.
+- Value – this is the value that the Bank Rule will try to match to the Name field on the Activity records.
+You can simplify the value so instead of an exact name (i.e., ‘Sprint #05918’) it can be a more generic name for matching purposes (i.e., ‘sprint’).
+With the generic value, the condition can be set to ‘Name Contains’ and then during the Auto-match process, any Activity record that’s name contains the word ‘sprint’ will be moved to the ‘Rule Applied’ tab for further review.

-Bank rules get created by having the Add Rule check box checked on a row where you populate the Vendor / Account / Location fields and click Add (or bulk add).
-Make desired changes to bank rules on this tab and then click “Save changes” button in the upper right hand side above the grid (red arrow in image below).
-To delete a rule hit the delete trashcan icon on the far right of the row.
+Bank rules get created by having the ‘Add Rule’ checkbox checked on an Activity row where you populate the Vendor / Account / Location fields and click ‘Add’ (or bulk add).
+You can make changes to existing Bank Rules and then click ‘Save changes’ to save any updates.
+To delete a rule click the trashcan icon on the far right of the row.

 The matching process goes through the following sequence to find matches and potential matches:

-1. Check number (Number in the Memo Field to the Check Number on the AP Payment record)
+- Check number (Number in the Memo Field to the Check Number on the AP Payment record)

-3. Amounts match and unique (only 1) and with Date Range of -4 days – Mark as Match
+- Amounts match and unique (only 1) and with Date Range of -4 days – Mark as Match

-4. Amounts match and unique (only 1) and with Date Range of -7 days – Mark as Match
+- Amounts match and unique (only 1) and with Date Range of -7 days – Mark as Match

-5. Amounts match and unique (only 1) and with Date Range of +2 days – Mark as Match
+- Amounts match and unique (only 1) and with Date Range of +2 days – Mark as Match

-6. Amounts match and unique (only 1) and with Date Range of all past days – Mark as Match
+- Amounts match and unique (only 1) and with Date Range of all past days – Mark as Match